 AN IN-RIVER ISLAND IN CHINA

-As the fourth largest country in the world, China is a vast land with many wonderful places that are not obvious to the average tourist.
+As the fourth largest country in the world, China is a vast land with many wonderful places that are not known to the regular tourist.
 Orange Isle is one of these, and comes with a rich story of its own to tell.
 It is located in the Xiang River, in the city of Changsha of the Hunan province, quietly attracting a stream of Chinese and foreign visitors all year round.

 HISTORY AND FACTS

-Legend goes that the Island was formed in the Jin Dynasty, and became famous for producing oranges of the finest quality, along with it’s greenery, and crystal clear waters surrounding it.
+Legend goes that the Island was formed in the Jin Dynasty, and became famous for producing oranges of the finest quality, along with its greenery, and crystal clear waters surrounding it.
 These days the newly built Orange Isle Park functions as a tourist centre, concert and festival space, but it is the orchard of orange trees that blossom in the spring and bear fruit in the autumn that remain an attraction for many citrus fans from near and afar.